unseen-Programmer/Slot_Machine/README.md

 # Technologies Used:
-Python (Functions, Loops, Conditional Logic) and random module for generating random outcomes
+Python (Functions, Loops, Conditional Logic) and Random module for generating random outcomes

 # How to Play:
 Run the script.